Antilamer1709/hexagonal-demo/README.md

 2) Build it with maven to generate classes. ```mvn compile``` will do the job. (in Intellij you may need to reload maven project to find generated classes from the ```soap.hexagonal.demo..``` package)
 3) Run the main class ```DemoApplication``` as any other Spring Boot application.

+# Tests
+Testcontainers library is used, so make sure that docker is running before launching the JPA tests, or building the app with Maven!
+In case if docker is not running you will have errors.

 # Liquibase diff
 To generate Liquibase diff file the next command from ./adapter/ folder: ```mvn liquibase:diff "-Dliquibase.url=jdbc:postgresql://localhost:5434/hexagonal" "-Dliquibase.driver=org.postgresql.Driver" "-Dliquibase.username=sa" "-Dliquibase.password=password" "-Dhibernate.dialect=org.hibernate.dialect.PostgreSQLDialect"```

 Pay attention that it won't work if you run it from the root folder!

+# TODO
+1) add spring sleuth
+2) remove build many
+3) add minio as a S3 storage
+4) rename constants in builders